uludag/nosql-biosets/readme.md

   (_KEGG data distribution policy lets us think twice when spending time on KEGG data_)

-Project aims to connect above datasets as much as possible and aim to implement query APIs for common query patterns with individual indexes as well as connected data.
+Project aims to connect above datasets by implementing query APIs for common query patterns with individual and multiple indexes.
-It also includes intial work on saving query results of IntEnz, DrugBank, HMDB, ModelSEEDdb, and MetaNetX datasets as  graph files.
+It also includes intial work on returning query results of IntEnz, DrugBank, HMDB, ModelSEEDdb, and MetaNetX datasets as graphs.

 A sister [project](https://github.com/uludag/hspsdb-indexer)
 aims to develop index scripts for sequence